narcissistic red flags: warning signs highlighted

 Cerebral narcissists may dismiss or belittle the intellectual abilities of others and are likely to engage in intellectual one-upmanship.

-Red Flags of a Narcissist
+Narcissistic Red Flags

 Some of the typical narcissistic traits are as follows: